View The Best 2019 Baseball Cards on eBay

 Tatis Jr. is back in the Topps Series 2 set, and when you consider his numbers after 100 games, it’s easy to see why.

-The card has a stunning image that takes up the majority of the landscape design, as Tatis Jr. attempts to make a throw with a glove in his other hand.
-The mitt stretches beyond the border, and there are lots of shiny parallel versions.
-Unlike some of the others on this list, prices have begun to pick up rapidly since release.
+The card has a stunning image that takes up most of the landscape design, as Tatis Jr. attempts to make a throw with a glove in his other hand.
+The mitt stretches beyond the border, with many shiny parallel versions.
+Unlike others on this list, prices have begun to pick up rapidly since release.

 2019 Topps Series 2 Parallels: Purple, 150th Anniversary, Rainbow Foil, Gold (/2019), Advanced Stats (/150), Vintage Stock (/99), Independence Day (/76), Black (/67), Mother’s Day Pink (/50), Father’s Day Blue (/50), Memorial Day Camo (/25), Platinum (1/1), Printing Plates (1/1)